Pediatric Cardiology

 Questions

-If there is a heart murmur, chest pain, palpitations, exercise-induced syncope, blue discoloration, insufficient weight gain, or a family history of heart disease or sudden death, an early evaluation provides reassurance or timely treatment.
+If there is heart murmur, chest pain, palpitations, exercise-induced syncope, blue discoloration, insufficient weight gain, or family history of heart disease or sudden death, an early evaluation provides reassurance or timely treatment.

 Yes.
 Congenital heart disease requires lifelong management.
 Adults with previously repaired or undiagnosed defects benefit from continuity of specialist care.